ManuelTechert/100-days-of-code/log.md

 **Today's Progress**:

 I completed the basic Javascript exercises on FreeCodeCamp and moved on to basic algorithm scripting whose completion is set to about 50 hours.
-I already solved around the half of it today so I guess the time , set to complete the section, is a bit high.
+I already solved around the half of it today.
 In addition I worked a bit more on the recently bought React-Native course on udemy and played around with Javascript.

 **Thoughts:**: